Cymric cat: Body

 The Cymric is a muscular, compact, medium to large cat with a sturdy bone structure, but the lack of a tail can make them appear small.
-Males of this Canadian cat breed can weigh up to 12 pounds, while, female usually weigh between 8 and 12 pounds.
+Males of this Canadian cat breed can weigh up to 12 lb, while, female usually weigh between 8-12 lb.
 They have a rounded appearance and their front legs are shorter than their hind legs.
 Their eyes come in various shades such as amber, green, hazel, copper, gold, yellow, and orange.
 Cymrics also exhibit tall ears that are angled slightly outwards and are adorned with moderate ear tufts.